Cost Saving Design Thinking for Startups

 Lean Design Principles

 Implement lean design principles, which focus on creating maximum value with minimum resources.
-Prioritise features and design elements that are essential for the user experience and trim unnecessary ones.
+Prioritise features and design elements that are essential for good user experience and trim unnecessary ones.

 User-Centred Design Workshops